erastfandorin/Resume/README.md

 - Pug
 - PostCSS

-All components are in the src folder. `.editorconfig` - configuration files for format the code.
+`.editorconfig` - configuration files for format the code.
 Assembly for the project on Webpack takes from [here](https://github.com/makewebme/website-tech2020-simple-landing).

 You can run this project locally just do: